-- birds and their habitats that are found or are likely to be found in the study area.
+- 7.1.7.
+Migratory birds and their habitat - birds and their habitats that are found or are likely to be found in the study area.
 This description may be based on existing sources, but supporting evidence is required to demonstrate that the data used are representative of the avifauna and habitats found in the study area.
-The existing data must be supplemented by surveys, as appropriate, to ensure current data for the project area; - abundance, distribution, and life stages of migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds) likely to be affected in the project area based on existing information, or surveys, as appropriate, to provide current field data for the project area; - characterization of various ecosystems found in the project area, likely to be affected, based on existing information (land cover types, vegetation); and - year-round migratory bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on preliminary data from existing sources and surveys, as appropriate, to provide current field data.

-7.1.8.Species at Risk

-- a list of all potential or known Species at Risk Act listed species at risk (fauna and flora) that may be affected by the project, using existing data and literature as well as surveys to provide current field data; - a list of all species designated by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as extirpated, endangered, threatened or of special concern14, using existing data and literature as well as surveys to provide current field data - any published studies that describe the regional importance, abundance and distribution of species at risk including, but not limited to the recovery strategy and action plan for Woodland Caribou.15 The existing data must be supplemented by surveys, as appropriate, to provide current field data; and - information on residences, seasonal movements, movement corridors, habitat requirements, key habitat areas, identified critical habitat and/or recovery habitat (where applicable) and general life history of species at risk that may occur in the project area, or be affected by the project.
+The existing data must be supplemented by surveys, as appropriate, to ensure current data for the project area; - abundance, distribution, and life stages of migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds) likely to be affected in the project area based on existing information, or surveys, as appropriate, to provide current field data for the project area; - characterization of various ecosystems found in the project area, likely to be affected, based on existing information (land cover types, vegetation); and - year-round migratory bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on preliminary data from existing sources and surveys, as appropriate, to provide current field data. - 7.1.8.
+Species at Risk - a list of all potential or known Species at Risk Act listed species (fauna and flora) that may be affected by the project, using existing data and literature as well as surveys to provide current field data; - a list of all species designated by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as extirpated, endangered, threatened or of special concern, using existing data and literature as well as surveys to provide current field data; - any published studies that describe the regional importance, abundance and distribution of species at risk.
+The existing data must be supplemented by surveys, as appropriate, to provide current field data; and - information on residences, seasonal movements, movement corridors, habitat requirements, key habitat areas, identified critical habitat and/or recovery habitat (where applicable) and general life history of species at risk that may occur in the project area, or be affected by the project.

-7.1.9.Indigenous peoples
+7.1.9.
+Indigenous peoples